 *Use this method at your own risk.
 Some asphalt surfaces are more prone to discoloration from this method than others.

 *DO NOT USE THIS METHOD ON FRESHLY SEAL-COATED ASPHALT.

 The Bleach It Method:

-Next, pour enough of the bleach solution onto the surface to completely cover it and allow it roughly forty minuets to soak into the surface and penetrate the stain.
+Next, pour enough of the bleach solution onto the surface to completely cover it and allow it roughly forty minutes to soak into the surface and penetrate the stain.

 When the time is up, rinse away the bleach solution with low pressure.

-*If the run off is going into grass, be sure to also excessively soak the grass area to prevent the grass from being effected by the harsh chemical.
+*If the runoff is going into grass, be sure to also excessively soak the grass area to prevent the grass from being affected by the harsh chemical.
 We recommend you start the rinsing process with first soaking the nearby grass prior to rinsing the bleached stain.